ksharlandjiev/bedrock-summarize-audio-video-text/README.md

 - **Amazon Transcribe**: Converts spoken words in audio or video files into text, producing accurate transcriptions.
 - **Amazon Textract**: Automatically extract printed text, handwriting, layout elements, and data from any document.
+- **Amazon Comprehend**: Natural-language processing (NLP) service used to extract valuable insights and PII data in text.
 - **Amazon Bedrock**: Employs advanced AI models to summarize text, making it easier to digest large volumes of information.
 - **Amazon S3**: Acts as a storage solution for the input files and the generated outputs, including transcripts and summaries.
 - **Others** - Such as Quip for example.